 Hofmann is seen as a trailblazer by the Utility team.
 He is recognized as one of the Early Adopters of Utility Inc.’s BodyWorn camera systems in 2017 with the goal of improving transparency and accountability in his community.
 The Chief graciously participated in Utility’s Coffee Talk webinar where he emphasized the importance and benefits of their use.
 Jason Dombkowski (Retired Police Chief for the City Of West Lafayette, IN) acknowledged his progressive nature saying, “Chief Hofmann was a visionary in recognizing very early on that Utility, Inc. BodyWorn is a unique Body-Worn Camera (BWC) solution that also provided a situational awareness and DEM platform.”.

-Chief David Hofmann is identified as a key player in advancing Utility’s BodyWorn camera technology.
+Chief David Hofmann is identified as a key player in advancing Utility’s BodyWorn camera technology (now EOS by Utility).
 In an effort to constantly improve officer and citizen safety, his department actively collaborated with the Utility team providing valued feedback on the police body camera technology.
 Hofmann brilliantly suggested the addition of automatic bodycam and in-vehicle camera activation.
 This suggestion lead to the implementation of Utility’s CAD activation system which features automatic body cam recordings revolutionizing the body camera industry.

 He was adamant that implementing an Advanced Body Worn Camera System would shed light upon the exceptional and professional work of the nearly 90 officers under his command.
 The Chief collaborated with the producers of the reality television show Live PD, allowing millions of American viewers a real-time unedited ride along with the officers of LPD.
 Hofmann’s forward thinking brought national recognition to LPD and changed the way the citizens viewed their Law Enforcement officers entirely.